 If you have all three of these, you could potentially receive an FM station up to 100 miles away!
 However, most of us have, at best, only one of these items…

-FM radio waves travel more-or-less in straight lines.
-They are weakened by objects that get between the transmitter and receiver.
+FACT: FM radio waves travel more-or-less in straight lines.
+They are weakened by objects that get between the transmitter and receiver, such as buildings and mountains.

 Car radios have to be built to high standards to provide decent reception in a moving vehicle, in the presence of varying terrain, with a serious nearby source of interference (your engine!)
 You’ve already probably noticed that FM radio reception is usually better in your car than in your house.
 This is partially because your car radio is probably better than your home radio.